fallahn/crogine/samples/golf/assets/golf/courses/file_format.md

     course course_01 //name or identifier, doesn't have to be unique {
-        skybox = "assets/images/skybox/sky.ccm" //a path to the skybox to use when the course is loaded
+        skybox = "assets/golf/images/skybox/sky.ccm" //a path to the skybox to use when the course is loaded billboard_model = "assets/golf/models/shrubbery.cmt" //path to the model definition for the billboard file containing the trees/shrubs billboard_sprites = "assets/golf/sprites/shrubbery.spt" //path to the spritesheet containing the sprite definitions for each billboard in the billboard model

         title = "St. Billybob's links, Isle of Wibble" //course title, shown in the game lobby description = "This is a test course.
 Why not have a play?" //a brief description, shown in the game lobby